 Q: My Benefit Convenience Card didn't work to pay my premium, what should I do?

-A: If you attempted to use your Benefit Convenience Card to pay your eligible premium and your Card was denied, call the Trust Administrative Office at 1-844-507-7554, Option 3, Option 2 right away.
-Please note the Trust Administrative Office is experiencing a very high volume of calls, so please leave only one message with your name, best phone number, question, preferred language if other than English, and whether or not it is ok to leave you a detailed message.
+A: First, you will want to make sure the Trust has your most up to date premium information.
+If you have already submitted your most up to date premium information, you can check your MyAmeriflex Mobile App or Ameriflex online account to check your balance.
+If you see enough money to pay the premium, ask your carrier to try again.
+If you do not have enough money on your Card, please call the Trust Administrative Office at 1-844-507-7554, Option 3, Option 2 right away.
+If you get voicemail, please leave only one message with your name, best phone number, best days and times to reach you, question, preferred language if other than English, and whether or not it is ok to leave you a detailed message.

 Q: My Benefit Convenience Card didn't work to pay for my out-of-pocket costs, what should I do?